Amenities & Accessibility

 Universal design simplifies life for everyone by making products, communications, and elements of the Museum’s spatial environment easier to use for every child, including those with movement differences, reduced vision or hearing, or cognitive impairments.
 Special attention has been paid to such aspects as labels and signage, accessible routes, and positioning of interactive elements that will enhance the Museum experience for everyone.

 The Museum has developed a Parents Guide to Kohl Children’s Museum of Greater Chicago, in collaboration with North Shore Pediatric Therapy, to help parents and their children choose the exhibits they want to visit.
-The guide is available for checkout at the Admissions Desk or for download below.
+The guide is available for download below.

 Diaper Dispensers are available in restrooms.
 The fee is $1.
 Wall-mounted changing stations are included in all restrooms.
-The family restroom nearest Cosi Cafe includes a cot which may be used for larger children or those with special needs.
+The second Family Restroom near the Admissions Desk includes a cot which may be used for larger children or those with special needs.

 Alcohol-free hand sanitizer is available throughout the Museum, near each of the Infant Areas.